mojumah/random-pair/README.md

 # random-pair
-Do you have a class of students and you need to pair them up in random way to perfom a certain task?
-This script will take an input of 8 names, and produces an output of randomly generated pairs.
+This script will take an input of any even number of names, and produces an output of randomly generated pairs.
+Pefectly ideal for Santa when arrangig his famous "Secret Santa" event.

+The script queries a MySQL DB making use of MySQL-python.
+Which is an interface to the popular MySQL database server for Python.
+The use of the MySQL-python package allows the user ,Santa, to create a whish list of gifts for participants.